sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.26 =
+*   Included compatibility with version 3 of Paid Membership Pro
+*   Included a new filter to filter a specific data in the export: acui_export_data_$key where $key is the specific value of the column for that value.

+= 1.25.2 =
+*   Including a conditional check to prevent WooCommerce from being declared active if it is not active because it has been forcefully deactivated

 = 1.25.1 =
 *   On the home page, for importing users we now show the buttons to start the process or save the settings at the top, to facilitate cases where the same options are used repeatedly